Features and Blogs

 - Facilitate Partnerships between K12 districts and Teacher Preparation Programs

-Partnerships among NIET, educator preparation programs and districts are highly collaborative.
+Partnerships among NIET, teacher preparation programs and districts are highly collaborative.
 This collaboration includes training and implementation, online resources and supports, program management and evaluation, stakeholder outreach and communications.

-For more details on NIET's higher education partnerships to increase the effectiveness of teacher candidates and strengthen districts, visit www.niet.org.
+For more details on NIET's higher education partnerships to increase the effectiveness of teacher candidates and strengthen districts, download the brief: "NIET Higher Education Partnerships Brief: Preparing New Teachers to Be Effective on Day One.